BigVikingGames/Bragi/README.md

 ## Updating Bragi Submodule
-After changing the submodule commit pointer for Bragi then the linter-workflow.yml file may also be automatically updated.
+Manually: After changing the submodule commit pointer for Bragi then the linter-workflow.yml file may also be automatically updated.
 Make sure you commit both the submodule and the workflow file when that happens.
-Alternatively you can run the `update_all_inside_parent.sh` script to automatically create update branches of the bragi submodule for all the projects that this linter has been added to.
-This is for projects that are sibling to your checked out Bragi repo).
+Automatically: Run the `update_all_inside_parent.sh` script to automatically create update branches of the bragi submodule for all the projects that this linter has been added to.
+This will run on supported projects that are sibling to your checked out Bragi repository.
+- Warning: any changes in your working tree or index will be temporarily stashed which means interupting the script may result in a repo being left with your code being left in a stashed state.
+Run `git stash list` in the problematic repository to view the stashes if that happens.